Project leader: Nolwenn Briand

 The nuclear envelope regulates gene expression by interacting with chromatin.
 It consists of a double nuclear membrane, nuclear pores and the nuclear lamina, a meshwork of A-type lamins (LMNA, LMNC) and B-type lamins (LMNB1, LMNB2).
 Mutations in LMNA cause laminopathies, which include muscle dystrophies and lipodystrophies.
 Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner and leads to metabolic disorders.

-We use patient cells, patient-derived iPS cells and engineered adipose stem cells to address the impact of lipodystrophic LMNA mutations on adipogenic differentiation and function, and adipocyte nuclear architecture.
+We use patient cells and engineered adipose stem cells to address the impact of lipodystrophic LMNA mutations on adipogenic differentiation in upper and lower body adipose tissue.

 - Identification of determinants of nuclear envelope-chromatin interactions during lineage-specific differentiation and in laminopathy contexts

 - Impact of nuclear lamins on 3D genome architecture during adipogenic differentiation